geotrev/undernet/site/docs/collapsibles.md

 # {{ page.title }}

-Use a collapsible to hide or show content.
+Use a collapsible to hide or show a single panel of content.

-If you wish to wrap multiple collapsibles together like an accordion, head over to the [accordion documentation]({{ site.data.routes.accordions }}) to learn how.

 ## Basic Collapsible